 LinkedIn offers three main bidding strategies: maximum delivery, cost cap, and manual bidding.
 These strategies help you control your budget in the ad auction.

-Manual bidding gives you complete control over your bid amounts.
-You set bid value for each click, impression, lead, or sale.
+Manual bidding: The advertiser sets the bid value for each click, impression, lead, or sale.

-Maximum delivery bidding (automated bidding) uses machine learning to automatically adjust your bids.
-It aims to maximize your results — like clicks, impressions, leads, or sales — within your ad budget.
+Maximum delivery bidding: With machine learning, LinkedIn uses automation to adjust bids to maximize results — like clicks, impressions, leads, or sales — within your ad budget.

-Cost cap bidding lets you set a maximum cost per result (such as per click, impression, or lead).
+Cost cap bidding: Advertisers set a maximum cost per result (such as cost per lead, click, or impression).
 LinkedIn will try to keep your costs below this cap by targeting the lowest-cost events first.

-This strategy helps control spending and keeps costs predictable.
+This is an effective strategy to control spending and keep costs predictable.
 It’s particularly helpful for small businesses with a limited ad budget.

 4. Ad relevance score

-The ad relevance score measures how likely your ad is to engage your target audience compared to other ads.
-It affects the visibility of your ads and the cost you pay.
+In other words, it predicts how well your ad will perform and affects the visibility of your ads and the cost you pay.

 When your ad competes in an auction, LinkedIn calculates its predicted click-through rate (pCTR) based on its expected engagement.
 This pCTR is compared to other ads targeting the same audience.

-A high relevance score suggests your ad will likely be shown to your selected audience.
-This reduces the bid amount needed to win auctions and lowers overall costs.
+A high relevance score reduces the bid amount needed to win auctions and lowers overall costs.

-Conversely, a low relevance score may require you to bid higher to achieve the same visibility.
+Conversely, a low relevance score may require a higher bid.

 Further reading: How to Build Full-Funnel Marketing on LinkedIn (+ Why You Should)